 run command can be used by devops or scripts to inspect or do work on

 services, units, or machines.
 Commands for services or units are executed in a

 hook context.
 Charm authors can use the run command to develop and debug

 For example, to run uname on every instance:

 juju run "uptime" --machine=2 juju run "uptime" --service=mysql

 juju run with the

-that whichever command you pass will run on every unit of that application.
+whichever command you pass will run on every unit of that service.

-When used in combination with certain applications you can script certain tasks.
+When used in combination with certain services you can script certain tasks.

 For instance, in the 'hadoop' charm you can use